 - Writing Sample: Essay: Applicants will need to submit a 650-700 word essay on an education-related subject.
 More details will be provided within the application itself.

-- Proof of English Proficiency: As part of the application, you must submit proof of your English language proficiency in order for the university to assess your ability to keep up with graduate level coursework.
+Proof of English Proficiency: As part of the application, you must submit proof of your English language proficiency in order for the university to assess your ability to keep up with graduate level coursework.
 Applicants may submit documentation showing any of the following:1.
 IELTS Score of minimum 6.5 (result must not be older than two years.2.
 TOEFL Score of minimum of 86 (Internet-based; not older than two years at the time of application).3.
 In the absence of the above language proficiency certificate, the institution will require shortlisted candidates to take an in-house English Language Testing exam to qualify.

 In-Service Master of Education (M.Ed.)

 Asian University for Women (AUW) is developing an in-service residential one-year Master of Education (M.Ed.) course to offer high-quality hands-on training to outstanding female intermediate college teachers in Bangladesh.
 It will focus on pedagogical improvements; strategies for class management; improvement of English, Mathematics, and ICT skills; introduction to different methods of evidence-based learning (e.g., epidemiology); ethical reasoning; gender sensitivity; comparative religion; and mental health management.
 A series of master classes will be held on specific subjects that are taught in the intermediate (H.S.C.) curriculum.
 Alternatives to labs, new STEM methods will be explored.
 Also, short courses on management training of principals and selected members of the college management committee will be offered.
 This residential M.Ed. course is integrated into exclusive “Whole College Transformation Initiatives” through which AUW aims to bring in real improvements in teaching, learning, and college leadership and management practices in Bangladesh’s higher secondary education sector.